Biography

 The intense energy generated by Nobuyuki Tsujii in performance is electrifying.
 The Japanese pianist, universally known as Nobu, channels his phenomenal technical skills and command of tonal colours to craft interpretations that reveal the essence of the works in his wide repertoire.
 Stemming from a profound spiritual connection with the music and a rare ability to be as one with his instrument, his artistry appears all the more remarkable given that he was born blind.

-Nobu created headline news in 2009 when he was declared joint winner of the Van Cliburn International Piano Competition’s coveted Gold Medal.
+Nobu created headline news in 2009 when he was named joint winner of the Van Cliburn International Piano Competition’s coveted Gold Medal.
 His pianism prompted the contest’s founder to declare that he was “absolutely miraculous”.
 Nobu’s performance, he continued, had “the power of a healing service.
 It was truly divine.”

 That verdict was soon endorsed by audiences and critics drawn to hear the young man’s debuts on the world’s most prestigious stages, including New York’s Carnegie Hall, London’s Royal Albert Hall and Wigmore Hall, the Vienna Musikverein, the Berlin Philharmonie, the Théâtre des Champs-Elysées in Paris and the main auditorium of Tokyo’s Suntory Hall.
 Nobu also became the subject of a documentary directed by the eminent film-maker Peter Rosen: Touching the Sound: The Improbable Journey of Nobuyuki Tsujii (2014), having already featured prominently in the director’s film about the 13th Van Cliburn Competition, A Surprise in Texas (2010).